 With a CDP, you have a unified profile of that person — and it’s built on all of the data they’ve shared with you.
 In terms of broader business benefits, we know trust doesn’t come solely from collecting data with consent — trust is built on using that data well, not just holding it.
 It comes from using the data customers have provided to you to show them you know them — to make every interaction easy for them.

-To deliver broader business benefits at the same time as increasing the effectiveness of marketing strategies and tactics, an enterprise-grade CDP must first be a tool for marketing, providing a single customer view (insight) and a way to reach customers directly (engagement), and be a tool that holds and identity beyond marketing interactions.
-Limiting a CDP to marketing data misses the bigger picture – the opportunity to make every customer touchpoint (service, commerce, sales) relevant and engaging.
+To deliver broader business benefits while increasing the effectiveness of marketing strategies, an enterprise-grade CDP must first be a tool for marketing, providing a single customer view (insight) and a way to reach customers directly (engagement), and be a tool that holds an identity beyond marketing interactions.
+Limiting a CDP to marketing data misses the bigger picture — the opportunity to make every customer touchpoint (service, commerce, sales) relevant and engaging.

 At the end of the day, the CDP is not really new.
 It embodies a long-held desire to build a single view of the customer, from common data sources, and to make that view available for analysis and activation.